-The Foundation is the designated trustee for several charitable remainder trusts.
-For these trusts, the fair value of the trust assets and a liability for the future payments to the beneficiary, are recorded on the Foundation's financial statements in the year the trusts were given to the Foundation.
-The trusts are established by donors to provide income, generally for life, to the designated beneficiaries.
-Each year, beneficiaries receive payments based on a percentage of the trust assets or income, as specified in the trust agreement.
-Each trust is a separate legal entity from the Foundation, and liability for trust payments to the life beneficiaries is limited to the assets of each trust.
+The Foundation is the designated trustee for several Trusts.
+For these Trusts, the fair value of the Trust assets and a liability for the future payments to the beneficiary, are recorded on the Foundation's financial statements in the year the Trusts were given to the Foundation.
+The Trusts are established by donors to provide income, generally for life, to the designated beneficiaries.
+Each year, beneficiaries receive payments based on a percentage of the Trust assets or income, as specified in the Trust agreement.
+Each Trust is a separate legal entity from the Foundation, and liability for Trust payments to the life beneficiaries is limited to the assets of each Trust.

 The Foundation is licensed by the State of California Department of Insurance as a Grants and Annuities Society, and as such, may issue CGAs.
 CGAs are planned giving vehicles through which donors gift assets in exchange for fixed annuity payments over the lifetime of the annuitant(s).
 Assets contributed are separately invested and are used to fund the payments to the annuitants.
-The liability for payments to life income beneficiaries under CGA contracts is not limited to the CGA pool of assets, but is a liability of the Foundation itself.
+The liability for payments to life income beneficiaries under CGA contracts is not limited to the CGA pool of assets but is a liability of the Foundation itself.